ashokvaktariya1/alignment_book_qx/README.md

 ## Project structure

 ```
-├── LICENSE
-├── Makefile                    <- Makefile with commands like `make style`
 ├── README.md                   <- The top-level README for developers using this project
 ├── chapters                    <- Educational content to render on hf.co/learn
 ├── recipes                     <- Recipe configs, accelerate configs, slurm scripts